benpettis/benpettis.github.io/_posts/2020-04-02-party-and-budget.md

 subtitle: Is there a relationship between political party and departmental budget allocation?
 image: /img/demrep.png
 ---
+### Sourcing and Preparing Data

+I sourced the historical budget data from the Obama White House [archives](https://obamawhitehouse.archives.gov/sites/default/files/omb/budget/fy2017/assets/hist05z3.xls) and merged it with the party information found in [Wikipedia](https://en.wikipedia.org/wiki/Divided_government_in_the_United_States).
+I then divided the data by party majority and performed a t-test on the two datasets in order to find out if the differences in budget spending by party happened by chance.
+The calculated p-value gave a percentage of probability that it may have happened by chance.

+### Visualizing Spending by Party Majority

 Below is a heatmap showing yearly change in percentage of budget allocation for each department with colors indicating the party majority (dark red being all Republicans and dark blue being all Democrats in the Senate, House, and Presidential seat).
 The intensity of the color represents the degree of yearly change in spending.